How we are developing policies for the sustainable use of our seas.

 - we consulted on a draft plan in December 2017, and published a summary of responses

-Once approved by our Ministers, we aim to publish the first WNMP in Summer 2019.
+we aim to publish the first WNMP in October 2019.